DON’T MISS

 Fumetto - International Comic Festival

 This nine-day festival is a must for comic lovers.
-The festival, which attracts around 50.000 people a year, is held in multiple venue across the city and celebrates the artistry of comic books.
+The festival, which attracts around 50.000 people a year, is held in multiple venues across the city and celebrates the artistry of comic books.
 Some of the world’s best known comic book illustrators are in attendance every year, as well as some of the best emerging talents.
-There are also numerous exhibitions, readings and performances to enjoy too.
+There are also numerous exhibitions, readings and performances to enjoy as well.

 Lucerne Regatta

-Every year, on the Rotsee a few kilometers outside Lucerne, rowers from all over the world gather for a three-day event in which they compete in the World Cup.
+Every year, on the Rotsee a few kilometers outside Lucerne, rowers from all over the world gather for a three-day event, the Lucerne Rowing World Cup.
 The regatta is quite a spectacular sight, and people gather in their masses to watch the boats power down the lake.
-To many rowers, the Rotesee is the best rowing course in the world.
-Which is a shame as you are only able to row on it for three days a year as it is also a nature reserve.
-Onlookers usually gather to watch the races at the Rotsee lido, or the grandstands near the finish.
+To many rowers, the Rotesee is the best rowing course in the world, which is a shame as you are only able to row on it for three days a year, as it is also a nature reserve.
+Onlookers usually gather to watch the races at the Rotsee lido, or the grandstands near the finishing line.

 Jobs in Lucerne